 The Board continues to believe that outsourced provision of the internal audit function best supports an independent and detailed review of key procedures and controls across the business.
 The Audit Committee oversees the appointment of the internal auditors and agrees the annual audit plan, which is risk based, in advance.
 The internal auditors present their reports at each Committee meeting.
+During the year a procurement process took place for the internal audit function, and from 1 April 2022 Beever and Struthers replace Price Waterhouse Coopers as the internal auditor.

-The Board have reviewed the system of internal controls for the year ended 31 March 2021 and have received sufficient assurance on the adequacy of controls in the year under review.
+The Board have reviewed the system of internal controls for the year ended 31 March 2022 and have received sufficient assurance on the adequacy of controls in the year under review.
 There has been no major breach within the year and up to the date of signing the financial statements that requires disclosure.